 Cost is $60

 The Course will be conducted Virtually via Google Meet.
-Exams will be in person in Peterborough Only.
-Any outside participants that wish to take the course with PARC are welcomed to do so, but we will not be able to perform your exam, anyone who can make it to Peterborough to write their exam is included in the cost of the course.
+Any outside participants that wish to take the course with PARC are welcomed to do so, and in person or remote exams are available after the completion of the course, and included in the cost.
 The $60 fee also includes a free membership to PARC for the remainder of the Calendar Year.

 Recommended Study Material Can Be Purchased Here, it is recommended that you purchase the book for later reference, but a loaned copy of this material (for peterborough area participants) can be arranged if you do not want to use the book after the completion of the course.